Urpagin/slpcli/README.md

 * `-q`, `--quiet`, Suppresses every diagnostic message on stdout and stderr, so the program writes only the raw JSON payload (or an empty string on error).
 Ideal when the command is part of a shell pipeline.

+## TODO: HOW TO BUILD AND USE THE SLP, TODO 2 MAKE SLP A MODULE

 # Building

 Running the `run.sh` script and pass your arguments to it, or building it manually: